 April 2020 Report on the on final changes to the options that are to be considered in following the recent events.
-Agreement on the revised options to be put to residents to whittle down Option C and Option D. Update on the Draft Offer Document Weekly Newsletters Drop in event for Hunters to meet residents to present the options for C and D. May 2020 Update on the Draft Offer Document to be considered by the Cabinet before the final ballot on the residents preferred option Arrangements for the final Ballot to be undertaken by Open Communities Weekly Newsletters Whittling down ballot for residents to decide what the preferred Option C is and the preferred Option D. One to One Visits by Open Communities to ensure residents are aware of the Options June 2020 Report on the outcome of the whittling down ballot Report to Cabinet on final options and offer document Weekly Public meeting and drop in event on the final options Issue of Offer Document July 2020 Any Urgent Matters Weekly Newsletters Ballot on Final Options One to One Visits by Open Communities to ensure residents are aware of the Options August 2020 Next Steps Weekly Newsletter Result Announced on the preferred option
+Agreement on the revised options to be put to residents to whittle down Option C and Option D. Update on the Draft Offer Document Weekly Newsletters Drop in event for H meet residents to p options for C and D resent the May 2020 Update on the Draft Offer Document to be considered by the Cabinet before the final ballot on the residents preferred option Arrangements for the final Ballot to be undertaken by Open Communities Weekly Newsletters Whittling down ball residents to decide preferred Option C preferred Option D One to One Visits & Communities to en residents are aware Options what the is and the by Open sure June 2020 Report on the outcome of the whittling down ballot Report to Cabinet on final options and offer document Weekly Public meeting and event on the final of lissue of Offer Document ptions July 2020 Any Urgent Matters Weekly Newsletters Ballot on Final Options One to One Visits to Communities to en residents are award Options oy Open sure August 2020 Next Steps Weekly Newsletter Result Announced preferred option on the